 Your computer will then restart and Microsoft Security Essentials will delete the remains of the virus or malware.

-Click History tab and make sure Quarantined items is selected.
+Click the History tab and make sure Quarantined items is selected.

-Normally I suggest clicking Remove all button - all those items were quarantined for a reason.
+Normally I suggest clicking the Remove all button - all those items were quarantined for a reason.

 If you are just curious and you want to know more about which files got quarantined for which reason, you can click an item in the list and read its description and previous location from.

-You can also restore an item to its previous location by clicking Restore button.
-But be very-very careful with that - false detections are really rare!
+You can also restore an item to its previous location by clicking the Restore button.
+But be very very careful with that - false detections are really rare!
 Never restore items with Alert levels "High" or "Medium"!